Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Introduction

-In the last two decades, the development of new topological materials and their classification has provided a path to understand their nature, however, there are some topological classes that need increased attention due to lack of materials realization in experimental framework.
-One of these types is topological Dirac semi-metal, a type of topological semi-metal (TSM), which is identified by the crossing of conduction and valance bands at discrete points near the Fermi level in the Brillouin zone and linear dispersion relation in all directions \cite{hou2021prediction}.
-Two Weyl points of opposite chirality overlap to form a 3D massless Dirac point which is sensitive to perturbations.
-Dirac semi-metals retain time reversal and inversion symmetries, showcasing unique properties such as giant diamagnetism, quantum magnetoresistance (MR) in the bulk, higher carrier mobility, oscillating quantum spin Hall effect, and the presence of Fermi arcs or Dirac points on the surface.
-Moreover, by breaking different symmetries, a topological Dirac semi-metal (TDSM) can be converted into other exotic phases such as topological insulators, Weyl semimetals, axion insulators, and topological superconductors \cite{liang2015ultrahigh,liu2014stable}.
-These properties along with the study of related topological quantum phase transitions makes DSMs ideal candidates to investigate.
+In the last 2 decades, the development of new topological materials and their classification has provided a path to understand their nature; however, there are some topological classes that need increased attention due to a lack of materials realization in the experimental framework.
+One of these types is topological DSM, a type of topological semimetal (TSM), which is identified by the crossing of conduction and valence bands at discrete points near the Fermi level in the Brillouin zone and linear dispersion relation in all directions \cite{hou2021prediction}.
+Two Weyl points of opposite chirality overlap to form a 3D massless Dirac point, which is sensitive to perturbations.
+DSMs retain time reversal and inversion symmetries, showcasing unique properties such as giant diamagnetism, quantum magnetoresistance (MR) in the bulk, higher carrier mobility, oscillating quantum spin Hall effect, Fermi velocity near the Dirac cone, and the presence of Fermi arcs or Dirac points on the surface.
+Moreover, by breaking different symmetries, a topological Dirac semimetal (TDSM) can be converted into other exotic phases, such as topological insulators, Weyl semimetals, axion insulators, and topological superconductors \cite{liang2015ultrahigh,liu2014stable}.
+These properties, along with the study of related topological quantum phase transitions makes DSMs ideal candidates to investigate.